On completeness and dynamics of compact Brinkmann spacetimes: Introduction

 \subsubsection{Dynamics in the locally homogeneous case}

 We think that this equicontinuity result extends to the general case of compact Brinkmann spacetimes.
-Our results reduce the proof to the locally homogeneous case, that is $M$ has the form $\Gamma \setminus G / I$ where:
+Our results reduce the proof of equicontinuity to the locally homogeneous case, that is $M$ has the form $\Gamma \setminus G / I$ where: \begin{itemize} \item $I$ is a closed subgroup in $G$ (in fact contained in the nil-radical of $G$). \item The $G$-action on $G/I$ preserves a Lorentzian metric $\tilde{g}$. \item $\Gamma$ is a discrete sub-group of $G$ acting properly freely and co-compactly on $G/I$. \item $Z$ is a central $1$-parameter subgroup of $G$ defining a parallel vector field $\tilde{V}$ on $G/I$. \end{itemize}